eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 - Optional: Configure your Windows drive to be [encrypted with Bitlocker](https://www.windowscentral.com/how-use-bitlocker-encryption-windows-10).
 Be very careful to print out the recovery key and keep it safe.
 Always suspend Bitlocker before doing a UEFI/BIOS upgrade.

+To keep the system secure, configure Windows Update to download and apply patches automatically and reboot as needed.
+Configure Docker Desktop to download patches automatically.
+Applying them may be a manual step.

 From here, you should be able to configure Eth Docker as usual, see [Quick Start](../Usage/QuickStart.md).